iscris/data-commons-brasil/README.md

 2. In the same folder, include the new source in the `downloaders.py` file within the `pick_downloader` function (you don't need to modify anything else there);

-3. Note that the signature of the function that actually downloads the data can only have one parameter: the output path.
+3. Note that the signature of the function that actually downloads the data can only have one parameter: the output path;

 4. Finally, to download the data via docker, use the command bellow:

     ``` bash
-    $ ./dockercmd.sh download <source>
+    $ ./dockercmd.sh download [source]
     ```

 The command above will create a container, execute the downloader and the data will be saved at `.output/downloader/<source>/<time-stamp>/`.
 When this process is done, the container will be automatically stoped and removed from Docker.